 Dates & Rates

-- Fully escorted guided tour including professional naturalist guides to accompany you while staying at whale camp
+- Fully escorted guided tour including professional naturalist guides to accompany you

 - All meals from breakfast on Day 1 through lunch on the last day